peidevs/Event_Resources/PendingMeetUps.md

 * also: see 'Upcoming Meetups' in Slack
     * the canvas/sticky thing in elders channel
-* Srinam (sp?) wants to speak on a personal project
+* Simrat Singh (sp?) wants to speak on a personal project
-    - recent grad from UPEI, looking for gigs
+    - recent grad from UPEI, now with SpryPoint

 ### Misc